Small claims - Getting ready for court

 It is important to note that the judge can't be told about the offer until a final decision on the amount has been made.
 So if you have made or received the offer, be sure not to make any mention of it during the trial, but do bring it with you to court.

 Evidence is heard from witnesses at a trial.
 A settlement conference the parties simply tell the judge what the witnesses would say if they were present.
 At a settlement conference or trial conference, the judge may decide any issues that do not require evidence.

-A trial can be a much more formal procedure than a settlement conference, but not always.
+A trial can be a much more formal procedure than a settlement or trial conference, but not always.
 A lot depends on the personal style of the judge and also on the judge's assessment of what procedure will allow the parties to present their cases easily and fairly.

 If you followed the advice of this guide about preparing for the settlement conference, much of your work is already done.
 Start by going back and reviewing the notice of claim, the reply, your worksheet and any documents or other evidence you have.

-You should bring the original and at least two copies of each document.
+You should bring the original and at least three copies of each document.
 The original may be kept by the court as an exhibit.
 The copies are for the judge, the other party and yourself.

 You will likely be the main witness for your case and you may be asked to simply tell your story.
 So prepare what you will say.